-VI.C.1.a) efforts to enhance the meaning that each fellow finds in the experience of being a physician, including protecting time with patients, minimizing non-physician obligations, providing administrative support, promoting progressive autonomy and flexibility, and enhancing professional relationships; (Core)

-VI.C.1.b) attention to scheduling, work intensity, and work

-compression that impacts fellow well-being; (Core)

-VI.C.1.c) evaluating workplace safety data and addressing the safety of fellows and faculty members; (Core)

-Background and Intent: This requirement emphasizes the responsibility shared by the Sponsoring Institution and its programs to gather information and utilize systems that monitor and enhance fellow and faculty member safety, including physical safety.
-Issues to be addressed include, but are not limited to, monitoring of workplace injuries, physical or emotional violence, vehicle collisions, and emotional well-being after adverse events.

-VI.C.1.d) policies and programs that encourage optimal fellow and faculty member well-being; and, (Core)

-Background and Intent: Well-being includes having time away from work to engage with family and friends, as well as to attend to personal needs and to one's own health, including adequate rest, healthy diet, and regular exercise.

-Fellows must be given the opportunity to attend medical, mental health, and dental care appointments, including those scheduled during their working hours.

-Background and Intent: The intent of this requirement is to ensure that fellows have the opportunity to access medical and dental care, including mental health care, at times that are appropriate to their individual circumstances.
-Fellows must be provided with time away from the program as needed to access care, including appointments scheduled during their working hours.

-VI.C.1.e)
+experience of being a physician, including protecting time with patients, minimizing non-physician obligations, providing administrative support, promoting progressive autonomy and flexibility, and enhancing professional relationships; (Core) VI.C.1.b) attention to scheduling, work intensity, and work compression that impacts fellow well-being; (Core) VI.C.1.c) evaluating workplace safety data and addressing the safety of fellows and faculty members; (Core) Sponsoring Institu monitor and enhau Issues to be addre ntent: This requirement emphasizes the responsibility shared by the ution and its programs to gather information and utilize systems that nce fellow and faculty member safety, including physical safety. essed include, but are not limited to, monitoring of workplace injuries, onal violence, vehicle collisions, and emotional well-being after VI.C.1.d) policies and programs that encourage optimal fellow and faculty member well-being; and, (Core) family and friends ntent: Well-being includes having time away from work to engage with , as well as to attend to personal needs and to one's own health, e rest, healthy diet, and regular exercise.
+VI.C.1.d).(1) Fellows must be given the opportunity to attend medical, mental health, and dental care appointments, including those scheduled during their working hours.
+(Core) opportunity to acc that are appropria time away from the ntent: The intent of this requirement is to ensure that fellows have the cess medical and dental care, including mental health care, at times te to their individual circumstances.
+Fellows must be provided with e program as needed to access care, including appointments their working hours.
+VI.C.1.e) attention to fellow and faculty member burnout, depression, and substance use disorder.
+The program, in partnership with its Sponsoring Institution, must educate faculty members and fellows in identification of the symptoms of burnout, depression, and substance use disorder, including means to assist those who experience these conditions.
+Fellows and faculty members must also be educated to recognize those symptoms in themselves and how to seek appropriate care.
+The program, in partnership with its Sponsoring Institution, must: (Core)

+VI.C.1.a)